 Observers should make sure that their observations are confined to the flat part of the curves shown in Figure 16.
 For instance, fields at declinations below $-30^{\circ}$ can be observed continuously for 3-4 hours before and after their culmination.
 On the contrary, fields at declination between 0 and $+30^{\circ}$ can be observed for no longer than $\sim 1$ hour, and as close as possible to zero hour angle.
+Users preparing FLAMES observations are invited to visit in order to generate the plots shown in Figure 16 and 17 for a specific declination and wavelength.

-In order to allow the Fibre Positioner to calculate the mean position of each object during the exposure, it is necessary to provide an expected total execution time of the complete observation defined in the observing block (OB).
+In order to allow the Fibre Positioner to calculate the mean position of each object during the exposure, it is necessary to provide an expected total execution time of the complete observation defined in the OB.